tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/06_Diff_expression.md

 Answer: MYC, EGR1
 </details>

-- Plots: View the plots by clicking on the history item **DESeq2 plotson data ... and others** and clicking the eye icon.
+- Plots: View the plots by clicking on the history item **DESeq2 plots on data ... and others** and clicking the eye icon.

 <details>
 <summary><b> Question 11: What observations can you make from the PCA plot?</b></summary>